 - Bake the bread cubes for 20-25 minutes; making sure to occasionally toss the cubes.

 - Once the bread cubes are dry and slightly toasted, remove them from the oven and set them aside to cool.

 - In a sauté pan over medium / low heat, add the butter, onion, celery, fresh chopped parsley, garlic powder and salt.
 Simmer until the onions and celery are translucent but NOT BROWNED.

 - Once the onions and celery are translucent, remove the mixture from the heat and set it aside to cool.

 - Once the bread cubes are cool (room temp), pour two whisked eggs and two cups of chicken broth over the toasted bread cubes.
 Toss until all of the bread cubes are well coated in the broth and whisked eggs.
-They should be soft to the touch.
+They all should be soft to the touch, but not completely mushy.
 Set them aside.

-- Cover with foil and bake the stuffing for 35-40 minutes or until it is hot all the way through.
+- Cover with foil and bake the stuffing for 35-40 minutes or until heated all the way through.